Gábor Csupó: Personal life

 Csupó has six children (two with his first wife, Arlene Klasky).

-Csupó is a big fan of Frank Zappa and credits Zappa with helping him learn the English language.
-His collection of Zappa albums were the only items he took with him when he fled his native Hungary in the 1970s.
+Csupó is a big fan of American musician, composer, and bandleader Frank Zappa, and credits Zappa with helping him learn the English language.
+His collection of Zappa albums were the only items he took with him when he emigrated from his native Hungary in the 1970s (at the time a one-party communist state under the Soviet sphere of influence).
 When he worked on The Simpsons, he and Matt Groening, a fellow Zappa fanatic, tried unsuccessfully to persuade the series' producers to use Zappa's music on the show.
-Nonetheless, he secured the rights to Zappa's music for Duckman, and its first season contained songs from throughout Zappa's career, including "Peaches en Regalia" and "Take Your Clothes Off When You Dance."
+Nonetheless, he secured the rights to Zappa's music for Duckman, and its first season contained songs from throughout Zappa's career, including "Peaches en Regalia" from Hot Rats (1969), and "Take Your Clothes Off When You Dance" from We're Only in It for the Money (1968).
 Later, Csupó was enlisted to create the cover art for the career-spanning Zappa rarities collection The Lost Episodes, released on CD in 1996.